Soleus Muscle: Benefits, Exercise & How It Controls Blood Sugar

 What Makes the Soleus Special

-• High mitochondrial density, supporting aerobic energy production
+• High mitochondrial density, which fuels aerobic energy production

-• Abundant oxidative enzymes, facilitating efficient metabolism of glucose and fatty acids
+• Abundant oxidative enzymes, which help the muscle burn glucose and fatty acids efficiently

-• Capacity for prolonged activity without significant fatigue
+• The capacity for long activity without much fatigue

-This unique composition also makes the soleus a remarkable metabolizer of fats.
-Research indicates it actively helps clear fats from your blood, including very-low-density lipoprotein (VLDL), a type of “bad” cholesterol[2].
-Regular activation may support more efficient metabolism and contribute to long-term energy management when combined with healthy dietary habits and lifestyle choices[2]
+This same makeup turns the soleus into a strong fat metabolizer.
+Research shows it helps clear fats from your blood, including very-low-density lipoprotein (VLDL), a type of “bad” cholesterol [2].
+Regular activation may support more efficient metabolism when paired with healthy eating and daily movement [2].

-The Anti-Aging Muscle: Your Key to Lifelong Mobility and Strength
+The Anti-Aging Muscle: Mobility and Strength for Life

-1. Helping Prevent Muscle Loss: Regular soleus activation may help combat age-related muscle deterioration, supporting leg strength[7]
+1. Prevent muscle loss: regular soleus activation may slow age-related decline and support leg strength [7]

-1. Supporting Balance and Stability: A strong soleus is foundational for good balance, potentially reducing the risk of falls as you get older[7]
+2. Support balance and stability: a strong soleus is foundational for good balance and may lower fall risk as you get older [7]

-Marc Hamilton, professor of Health and Human Performance at the University of Houston, has developed an approach for optimal activation.
-He’s pioneering the “soleus pushup” (SPU), which, according to his research, effectively elevates muscle metabolism for hours, even while sitting[2][3]
+Marc Hamilton, professor of Health and Human Performance at the University of Houston, developed this technique for getting the most out of the muscle.
+His “soleus pushup” raises muscle metabolism for hours, even while you sit [2][3].
+Here is the step-by-step guide:

 1. Position: Sit in a chair with your feet flat on the floor, hip-width apart

-1. Focus: Engage your soleus muscle (the deep calf muscle, not the surface gastrocnemius)
+3. Focus: Engage the soleus, the deep calf muscle, not the surface gastrocnemius

-1. Duration: Hold the lifted position for 2-3 seconds, then lower your heels slowly and controlled
+4. Duration: Hold the lifted position for 2 to 3 seconds, then lower your heels slowly and under control

 Nutritional Support for Muscle Function